Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

 where $\ket{D}\equiv\ket{\uparrow}_z$ and $\ket{A}\equiv\ket{\downarrow}_z$ represent the donor and acceptor electronic sites, respectively.
 Here, $\sigma_{x,z}$ are the Pauli operators, with $\Delta E$ and $V$ denoting the donor-acceptor energy gap and coupling strength.
 These sites are linearly coupled to a harmonic oscillator with vibrational energy $\omega$, described by the creation ($a^\dagger$) and annihilation ($a$) operators, at a vibronic coupling strength $g$.
 Without electronic coupling, the vibronic system with $g\gtrsim\omega$ can be visualized as two displaced potential-energy surfaces with quantized energy levels: the donor surface is centered at $-g/2\omega$ and the acceptor surface at $+g/2\omega$ along the effective reaction coordinate, given by the position operator $y = y_0(a^\dagger+a)/2$, with $y_0 = \sqrt{1/2m\omega}$ and $m$ being the particle mass \cite{schlawin2021electrontransfer,so2024electrontransfer}.

 When the electronic degree of freedom is strongly mixed ($V \sim g^2/4\omega$), the donor and acceptor energy surfaces hybridize into upper and lower adiabatic surfaces.
 This hybridization gives rise to eigenstates that are superpositions of donor and acceptor vibronic states, a hallmark feature of the strongly adiabatic regime of charge transfer.
 Since analytically describing the transfer dynamics in this regime is challenging due to the lack of a perturbative parameter in the system, it is of particular interest for experimental investigation.
 Naturally, charge transfer occurs in condensed-phase environments \cite{kang2024chemical}, which can be modeled as a thermal reservoir.
 Under the conditions $\gamma \ll \omega$ and $\gamma \ll k_B T$, this reservoir can be described by Eq.~\eqref{eq_master} (with $\gamma\equiv\gamma_c$ and $\bar{n}\equiv n_{\rm ss}$), where the bath temperature is given by $k_B T \approx \omega/\log(1+1/\bar{n})$ \cite{lemmer2018engineering,schlawin2021electrontransfer,so2024electrontransfer}.
-To jointly quantify the rate of dynamical equilibration and the amount of transferred population, we measure the inverse lifetime of the excitation residing in the donor site during the charge-transfer process \cite{skourtis1992photosynthesis,schlawin2021electrontransfer,so2024electrontransfer,so2025multimode}, $k_T=\frac{\int_{0}^{t_\text{sim}} P_D(t)dt}{\int_{0}^{t_\text{sim}} t P_D(t)dt} - \frac{2}{t_\text{sim}},$ where $t_{\rm sim}$ is the simulation duration, and $P_D(t)=(\braket{\sigma_z(t)}+1)/2$.
-This quantity is often referred to as the transfer rate, but it may be more intuitive to think of it as the transfer efficiency, as it depends both on the timescale and the steady state of the transfer process \cite{so2024electrontransfer,so2025multimode,padilla2025delocalizedexcitationtransferopen}.
+The vibrational spectrum relevant to condensed-phase charge transfer, such as in Cytochrome proteins \cite{sun2014lowfreq}, chlorophyll-based complexes \cite{ratsep2009chromo}, and bacteriochlorophyll-containing systems \cite{zhang2023pnas}, includes low-frequency modes with $\omega$ spanning tens to a few hundred cm$^{-1}$, and higher-frequency intramolecular modes extending up to 1000 cm$^{-1}$.
+At room temperature ($T\simeq 300$ K), vibrational modes in the hundred cm$^{-1}$ range correspond to thermal occupations $\bar{n}\simeq0.01-1$, which is neither negligible nor large, making finite-temperature effects significant.
+This range of vibrational frequencies is particularly relevant for energy transfer in molecular aggregates and light-harvesting materials \cite{fassioli2014vibration}, where the Born-Oppenheimer approximation breaks down because the vibrational and electronic energy scales are of the same order.